sharifbhuiyan/Pewlett-Hackard-Analysis/README.md

 ## Summary:
 <p align="justify">Several roles can be applied to make upcoming silver tsunami of the company in comfort zone.

 - <p align="justify"> The more older workers who retire early, the more vacant positions they leave.
-It can be eliminated by filling those positions with hiring experienced as before leaving the old workers.</p>
+It can be eliminated by filling those positions with hiring experienced before leaving the old workers.</p>

-- <p align="justify"> Train-up the existing employees as early as possible and step-up if required.</p>
+- <p align="justify"> Train-up the existing employees as early as possible and step-up the position if required.</p>

 - <p align="justify"> Hire retirees for part time basis so that they can train up those who need mentorship.</p>